alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-29-debugging-a-stuck-terraform-plan.md

 ---
-layout: post
+category: Terraform
 date: 2019-01-29 16:07:28 +0000
-title: Debugging a stuck Terraform plan
+layout: post
 summary: If a 'terraform plan' hangs, adding 'max_retries = 1' can sometimes expose the issue.
 tags: terraform aws
 theme:
   minipost: true
-category: Programming and code
+title: Debugging a stuck Terraform plan
 ---

 While working on some Terraform today, I had a problem that it would hang in the `plan` stage.